-The programme meets the current government standards related to teaching and training in the post -14 and adult learning and skills sector.
-The programme is for those already working or volunteering in the further and/ or adult community education and skills sector, schools (teaching students over 14 years old), academies, vocational settings, public or private training organisations.
+The programme meets the current government standards related to teaching and training in the post-14 and adult learning and skills sectors.
+The programme is for those already working or volunteering in the further and/ or adult community education and skills sector, schools (teaching students over 14 years old), academies, vocational settings, and public or private training organisations.

 For our full list of policies, governance and fees please see our website Capital City College Group (capitalccg.ac.uk).

 You will cover:

 Modules may include seminars, lectures and group discussions and projects, with many utilising individual and peer presentation format.
 Given that the course is primarily for staff already working in the further education and skills sector, maximum use of student experience and expertise is made, including student led sessions aimed at sharing examples of good practice with colleagues.Modules include self-directed study activities, investigations and e-based learning.

 You will need: